Seeing Stars: Free Tickets to Studio Tapings

 Yet on some days, the Tonight Show's guests are only minor celebrities.

-So, before you go to pick up your "Tonight Show" tickets in person, first call (818) 840-3537 and listen to the recording to find out about the taping schedule, and which celebrities will be Conan's guests.
+So, before you go to pick up your "Tonight Show" tickets in person, first call (818) 840-3537 and listen to the recording to find out about the taping schedule, and which celebrities will be Jay's guests.
 Ot just go to the show's online calendar by clicking here.
 Check frequently, until you learn they've booked one of your favorite celebs.
 (You can also try just checking the TV Guide listings for upcoming guests.)
 Schedules of tapings are not known until about one month in advance.

 Locals can't get tickets to the Tonight Show in advance, only on the actual day of the taping.

 Once you've decided when you want to attend, come to the NBC Ticket Office, on the day of the taping.
 The office is open from 8 AM to 4 PM weekdays (hours vary on weekends, depending upon their taping schedule - they don't tape every day).
-There used to be a parking lot off Bob Hope Drive (in the southwestern corner of the studio), but apparently that's no longer open the the public.
+There used to be a parking lot off Bob Hope Drive (in the southwestern corner of the studio), but apparently that's no longer open to the public.
 You have to find a parking spot on surrounding the streets now, then follow the yellow fence (in that parking lot) around back, to the guest relations office, on the west side of the studio.

 If you live more than 150 miles away, you are allowed write for tickets by mail.
 At least six weeks in advance, send a self-addressed stamped envelope to: